Looking for the best screenplay competitions to enter that offer real value and opportunities?

 All in all, entering a screenwriting competition can be a great way to hone your writing skills, gain industry attention, and win some money in the process!
 If you’re looking for ways to break into the screenwriting industry, this could be it.

-Put in the work upfront, do your research on the best competitions out there that align with your goals, and make sure you read and follow each competition’s rules closely.
-It could be a lot of work but don’t let that deter you from trying – the potential rewards are more than worth it.
+Put in the work upfront, research the best competitions that align with your goals, and ensure you read and follow each competition’s rules closely.
+It could be a lot of work, but don’t let that deter you from trying – the potential rewards are more than worth it.

 Last but not least, keep at it!
-While most screenwriting contests happen once or twice a year, even if you don’t get chosen for one opportunity right away or even quickly afterward, submit again and again until something sticks!
+While most screenwriting contests happen once or twice a year, even if you don’t get chosen for one opportunity immediately or quickly afterward, submit again and again until something sticks!
 Success takes dedication – so don’t give up!
 You got this.

 Looking for more info on screenwriting?
-Check out these other articles:
+Check out these other helpful articles!